SimHoZebs/personal-site/content/blogs/My Experience as a SWE Intern at SRAM.md

 > This posts only describes the summer internship.
 It does not include the co-op extension that followed.

-I initially had this as a part of [2024 Reflection & 2025 Goals](Reviews&Planning/2024%20Reflection%20&%202025%20Goals.md), but I decided it was too long to not be its own blog post.

 ## The Hunt